Story by Nancy Ransohoff

 When Margie Grace, principal at landscape design-build firm Grace Design Associates, embarks on a new project, she makes a point of getting to know her clients—how they live, what they value—in order to establish a shared vision and creative alignment.
 In the case of a recent home and garden remodel, that wasn’t hard.
 She was the client.

 Nestled among majestic mature trees on Sycamore Canyon Road, the home is owned by Grace and Dawn Close, who is also a principal at Grace Design Associates.
 They took the mid-1950s California ranch-style house down to the studs, updating it with all new systems and design details that exude a rustic elegance.
 The home, set on an approximately one-acre lot, is designed to embrace its transformed outdoor spaces, with large bi-fold windows and doors opening to a park-like setting complete with outdoor “rooms” and hidden gardens.
+If you need any replacement parts for your bi-folding doors, check out Debar.

 The front garden faces a view of tall Chilean wine palms that flank the perimeter of Lotusland.
 “It’s incredibly cool to drive out the driveway and see the pink wall of Lotusland,” says Grace, who took some of her inspiration from the renowned botanical gardens across the street.